matteoacrossi/adapt_ic-povm/README.md

  'name': '4q H2 parity'}
  ```

+Similarly, the file `data/hamiltonians_h_chain.pickle` contains a list of Hamiltonians for hydrogen chains of various length.
+The file can be generated with `python prepare_h_chain_hamiltonians.py`.

 The list of hamiltonians is shown in [Hamiltonians_summary.ipynb](./Hamiltonians_summary.ipynb).

-The file `hamiltonians.pickle` is generated with `python preprare_chemistry_hamiltonians.py`.
-It will take a considerable amount of time and a workstation or cluster is recommended.

 ### Simulations